 Victor Von Doom (Not ‘Domashev’; apparently, they chose to keep the original name after fan backlash) is obviously the villain.
 And I’m not just saying that because I know of the comic books.
 The film hits you over the head with the obvious fact that Toby Kebbell’s character is the villain.
 He is referred to as ‘Dr. Doom’ sarcastically – as well as ‘Adolf’ (no, I’m not kidding).
 Sadly, Doom is a forgettable character and his look is awful.
 Doom should not look like a silver-and-green mannequin.

 Josh Trank, Simon Kinberg, and Jeremy Slater had a great plan for this film, but while they handled Mr. Fantastic and the first half of the film amazingly, they ultimately fall short.
 In the end, the pacing of the final act is what kills this film.
-The big battle is rushed, the villain is wasted, and Marvel’s First Family doesn’t really live up to any of its name.
+The big battle is rushed, the villain is wasted, and Marvel’s First Family doesn’t really live up to its name.
 An awful reboot for the Fantastic Four.

 Final Score: 4.9 out of 10 – Though promising at first, Fantastic Four completely falls apart in the poorly paced final act.